Buying your new home

 Showings & Open Houses

 Town and Country REALTORS® recommends booking three to four homes in a single appointment at a time.
 That way you’ll have a more concise vision of what you’re looking for and can weed out what you don’t like quickly, holding on to what you love.
 Open houses are another great resource for you to see what houses might be perfect for you.
-Open House events are Sunday from 2:00pm – 4:00pm hosted usually by the owner of the house and a REALTOR® close by.
+Open House events are Sunday from 2:00pm – 4:00pm hosted a REALTOR®.
 We recommend going to www.Realtor.com for scheduling availabilities.

 BuildingWhen purchasing land instead of a home with the intent of building your dream home, we’re here to help.
 Meeting code can be a very tricky process, so your Town and Country REALTOR® can walk you through the residential construction process to ensure that your home meets not only your needs but the needs of the surrounding area.
 We can get you in touch with master craftsmen, help with design elements, and of course finish closing on your new home.